Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

-- Looking at 3-pointers, the Lakers have allowed 12.5 makes per contest, 18th in the NBA.
+- In terms of 3-pointers, the Lakers have conceded 12.5 makes per game, 18th in the league.

 Stephen Curry vs. the Lakers